Types of Trailers: The 8 Best

 Landscaping trailers are typically constructed on the same heavy-duty steel tube frame as other types of utility trailers but are usually built for more heavy-duty payloads such as small lawn tractors and other equipment.

 The best landscaping trailer offers a ramp or gate on the back for loading and containing landscaping equipment or debris.
+This also makes them great snowmobile trailers.
 Most also have a low steel tube frame wall around the perimeter of the trailer.

 Car Hauler Trailers